Skip to main content

 Load Function Module

-First we can import the required packages and the neon_aop_hyperspectral module, which includes a number of functions which we will use to read in the hyperspectral hdf5 data as well as visualize the data.
+First, import the required packages and the neon_aop_hyperspectral module, which includes functions that we will use to read in and visualize the hyperspectral hdf5 data.

 import os